 8. Missouri — Boone County, Missouri (157 percent)

 9. LSU — East Baton Rouge Parish, Louisiana (150 percent)

 10. Tennessee — Knox County, Tennessee (143 percent)

-Oklahoma, Kent State, Washington, Boston College, Mississippi, Virginia Tech, Clemson, and Oklahoma State all have increases of 100 percent and above as well.
+Oklahoma, Kent State, Washington, Boston College, Mississippi, Virginia Tech, Clemson and Oklahoma State all have increases of 100 percent and above.

 SEC programs such as Florida, Kentucky, and Vanderbilt are all in the Top 50 as well.

 The report doesn’t factor in the increase in population on game days as opposed to the spring weekends, nor does it factor in the city’s or town’s infrastructure or even the weather.
 It doesn’t have to be the largest city, either.